Why piano courses?

 The beauty of using songwriting as a learning tool is that the end result will be a handful of music you wrote yourself, not just a pile of finished theory worksheets (though there will be those too).

-I recommend that you have a year or two of piano under your belt before joining this course.
-You need to be comfortable reading notes all across the staff (though you don't need to be lightning-fast at it), have a decent understanding of rhythm, and a little bit of chord know-how will help (though it's not absolutely necessary).
+I recommend that you have several years of piano under your belt before joining this course.
+You need to be comfortable reading notes all across the staff, have a decent understanding of rhythm, and a little bit of chord know-how will help too.

 Want to learn more about Allysia and PianoTV?